|

 a greenhouse may not be immediately adapted to the more

-variable conditions outdoors.
+variable conditions found outdoors.
 To help seedlings or

 plants make this adjustment, a process of "hardening